corda/corda/docs/source/network-bootstrapper.rst

 Modifying a bootstrapped network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The network bootstrapper is provided as a development tool for setting up Corda networks for development and testing.
+The Network Bootstrapper is provided as a development tool for setting up Corda networks for development and testing.
 There is some limited functionality which can be used to make changes to a network, but for anything more complicated consider
 using a :doc:`network-map` server.